 We also use genome-wide sequencing approaches as discovery tools to identify novel molecular mediators of stress susceptibility.
 Using the mouse two-hit stress paradigm we can then test causality of predicted molecular mediators.

-Within the male ventral tegmental area (VTA), bioinformatic analysis predicted the transcription factor OTX2 as an upstream regulator of enduring transcriptional consequences of early life stress.
+For example, within the male ventral tegmental area (VTA), bioinformatic analysis predicted the transcription factor OTX2 as an upstream regulator of enduring transcriptional consequences of early life stress.
 Using bidirectional viral-mediated gene transfer at different developmental stages, we then identified a causal and temporal relationship between VTA Otx2 levels and stress susceptibility in mice, showing that there is a postnatal sensitive window for down-regulation of Otx2 to cause enduring stress sensitivity.

 How does early life stress prime sensitivity to future stress at the cellular level?